AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-44-Business-Email-Compromise.md

 From an attacker's side, BEC is extremely high return with relatively low technical effort — no malware to develop, no vulnerabilities to find.
 A convincing email sent at the right moment to the right person can yield millions.
 Wire transfers are often irreversible, and international transfers make recovery extremely difficult even when fraud is quickly detected.

 From a defender's side, the core defenses are procedural rather than technical.
 No single email request should be sufficient to authorize a wire transfer or change payment details — all such requests must be verified through a separate, known phone number.
 Finance teams should be specifically trained on BEC scenarios, and any request that combines urgency with a request for money or data changes should trigger automatic verification regardless of who the apparent sender is.

+## Key Terms
+- BEC (Business Email Compromise): email fraud targeting organizations to initiate fraudulent wire transfers or data theft by impersonating trusted contacts
+- CEO Fraud: a BEC variant where the attacker impersonates the CEO to pressure employees into unauthorized transfers
+- Account Takeover: gaining actual access to a legitimate business email account, enabling BEC attacks that bypass technical email authentication
+- Wire Fraud: using electronic communications to fraudulently obtain money — BEC attacks typically constitute wire fraud under US law
+- Callback Verification: calling a vendor or executive on a known, pre-existing phone number to confirm any unusual financial request before processing